BostonKevin/BostonKevin.github.io/README.md

 # BostonKevin.github.io

 This repository contains some of Kevin Donovan's writing samples.

+Some are from positions at client companies, such as the white paper:

+      Recapturing Stranded Server Resources

-Three are articles from Multilingual magazine:
+Others are articles from Multilingual magazine:

      Exchanging Translated HTML Data Painlessly (Almost) (April 2016)